Aynlai/Control-and-Simulate-Multiple-Robots-in-a-Warehouse-Scenario/README.md

 # Control-and-Simulate-Multiple-Robots-in-a-Warehouse-Scenario
+**Project Description**
-Here is a project developed in three steps
+This is a project that **simulates the work of multiple robots in a warehouse scenario** and is developed in three steps
-1. Control a differential drive robot to navigate an obstacle-free warehouse
+1. Control a differential drive robot to navigate in a warehouse
-2. Control the robot move in three locations
+2. Control a robot moving in three locations in the warehouse
 3. Control multiple robots move in a warehouse

+**Development Environment:**
++ MATLAB Version: R2024a
++ Modeling Tools: Simulink, Robotics System Toolbox
++ Robot Model: Differential Drive Model

+**Path planning algorithm:**
++ Probabilistic Road Map(PRM)

-# 1. Plan path for a Differential Drive Robot in Simulink
+# 1. Control a differential drive robot to navigate in a warehouse

-> execute an obstacle-free path between two locations on a given map in Simulink.
+> execute an obstacle-free path planning between two locations on a given map in Simulink.
 >
 > The path is generated using a probabilistic road map(PRM) planning algorithm [mobileRobotPRM]
 >